FOSDEM/website/content/interviews/2013-vincent-untz.markdown

 I want to clarify the directions the GNOME project is taking, and to explain the rationale for various decisions.
 My end goal is to make people understand the project better, and trust it again.

 One important challenge for GNOME today is that some people are unhappy about it and blaming it for different woes.
 Sometimes, when reading comments, I feel that the person believes the GNOME community just wants to destroy the world.
-It's also relatively easy to find mis-informed comments...
+It's also relatively easy to find misinformed comments...
 Of course, GNOME is not perfect and there are certainly valid reasons to complain about it.
 But there are also many happy users!
 I've discussed with people switching back to a free software desktop thanks to GNOME 3, for instance.

 If I manage to debunk some myths about GNOME and to have people get a clearer vision about what GNOME is doing, then the talk will have been useful.